 View FS July 13 Employer Briefing – FortneyScott’s attorneys discuss COVID-19 hot spots, and workers reluctant to return to work; renewed interest in Diversity & Inclusion as well as demands for public disclosure of EEO-1 reports; and, agency developments affecting the workplace.

-View FS June 22 Weekly Briefing – after reviewing the latest developments regarding the COVID-19 pandemic, FortneyScott’s attorneys discuss the critically important decision of the Supreme Court extending Title VII protections to LGBTQ individuals.
+View FS June 22 Weekly Briefing – After reviewing the latest developments regarding the COVID-19 pandemic, FortneyScott’s attorneys discuss the critically important decision of the Supreme Court extending Title VII protections to LGBTQ individuals.

-View FS June 15 Weekly Briefing – FortneyScott’s attorney and WorkPlace HR consultant are joined by Joanne Irving, an expert on mental health issues in the workplace.
+View FS June 15 Weekly Briefing – FortneyScott’s attorneys and WorkPlace HR consultant are joined by Joanne Irving, an expert on mental health issues in the workplace.
 The discussion covers the growing impact of COVID-19 on mental health in the workplace.

 View FS June 8 Weekly Briefing – FortneyScott’s attorneys discuss the most recent developments and updates, and also address key wage and hour and compensation challenges employers face during the Pandemic.

 View FS June 1 Weekly Briefing – Most recent developments as well as key legal challenges employers face in reopening their offices, including: operations, developing a preparedness plan, addressing employee concerns, and accommodating employees with COVID-related issues.